tashigarg/stock-list/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Stock List Application

+This page fetches and let user review the stock watch list and perform basic operation of deleting the stock entry from it.
+Provide basic support on filtering on tag at server side.

+## Install

+`npm install` \
+Needed for testing in development environment.
+It also ensures json-server is installed and available for use.

+## Usage
+### `cd <project_root>`
+### `npx json-server  data/db.json`
+json server should start at PORT 3000

+### Production environment

+`cd dist`

+Open index.html

+### Development environment
+ `cd <project_root>`\
+`npm start`
+ Runs the app in the development mode.\
+ Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ## Available Scripts

-In the project directory, you can run:
+### `npm run build`

+1. Builds the app for production to the `dist` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.
+The build is minified and the filenames include the hashes.

 ### `npm start`
+2. In the project directory, you can run:\
 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+## Project Libraries

+[AntD](https://ant.design/) library was used as presentation layer on this React + Typescript based project. \
+[JSON-Server](https://www.npmjs.com/package/json-server) was used to build the mock backend server

+## Limitation
+The Stock list page handles fetch of list.
+On top of it, it also has support of filtering on tag that server side.
+This can further be enhanced to support server side pagination and sorting.

-## Learn More
+## Assumption

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+Port 3000 is free and kept for json-server as it is currently hardcoded.
+The code can also further enhanced to read the port from a file that contains the json server port in case default 3000 port is not available.